hotdaamn/asuswrt-merlin-wiki/Enforce-Safesearch.md

 By using dnsmasq, you can force all your LAN clients to use Google's Safesearch when doing any searches on their engines.

+There are two different methods through which this can be done.

+### Defining a different IP to www.google.com ###

 First, we need to configure dnsmasq to alias www.google.com to forcesafesearch.google.com.
 To do so, make sure JFFS + custom config/script options are enabled.
 Then, create the following dnsmasq.conf.add script:

 ```